BTCP-community/eleos/README.md

 ### Supported Wallets

-Eleos is primarily designed for Zcash-based cryptocurrencies.
+Eleos is designed as to be a full-node wallet for all Zcash forks.
 The wallet.dat for each cryptocurrency is stored in the directories below.

 | Support | Status | Windows Location | MacOS Location |
 | ------ | ------ | ------ | ------ |